Types of Degrees Computer Installation/Repair Majors Are Getting

 Online Computer Installation/Repair Programs

-In the 2018-2019 academic year, 190 schools offered some type of computer installation and repair technology/technician program.
+In 2018-2019, 190 schools offered a computer installation and repair technology/technician program of some type.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.